Shania Twain (album)

 Shania Twain is the debut studio album by Canadian singer Shania Twain, released on April 20, 1993, by Polygram and Mercury Records.
-The album was a worldwide commercial failure when first released, but following the significant success of Twain's three subsequent albums, an interest in Shania Twain developed, leading it to be certified Platinum in 1999 by the RIAA for shipments of over one million copies.
-To promote the album, the singles, "What Made You Say That", "Dance with the One That Brought You" and "You Lay a Whole Lot of Love on Me", were released as singles and accompanied by music videos.
+After assembling a demo tape to send to labels, Mercury Nashville took an interest and signed her a contract.
+Unlike her later releases in which she had a major role in writing, Twain has writing credits on only one song the album.

+The album was not commercially successful upon its original release, only reaching number 67 on the US Country Albums chart.
+Three singles were released from the album, none of which cracked the top 40 at country radio.
+The album was later re-released in 2000 following the massive success of Twain's later albums.
+It was later certified Platinum by the RIAA in 1999.

+Twain performed the song "What Made You Say That" during her Come on Over Tour in 1999, but has not performed any of the album's songs since.
+No selections from Shania Twain were included on her 2004 Greatest Hits album.
+"What Made You Say That" is included on her Netflix documentary companion compilation album Not Just a Girl (The Highlights) released on July 26, 2022.

+Content

 Five songs were originally recorded by other artists.
 "There Goes the Neighborhood" was recorded by Joe Diffie in 1990, "When He Leaves You" was a single for Donna Meade in 1989, "You Lay a Whole Lot of Love on Me" was recorded by Con Hunley in 1980 and Tom Jones in 1983, "Still Under the Weather" was recorded by Andy Williams in 1990, and "What Made You Say That" was recorded by Wayne Massey in 1989.
 In her 2011 autobiography, From This Moment On, Twain expressed displeasure with her debut studio album, revealing that she had very little creative control and was frustrated with being unable to showcase her songwriting abilities.
 However, she did co-write one song on the album titled "God Ain't Gonna Getcha for That".

-After her subsequent albums The Woman in Me (1995) and especially Come On Over (1997) catapulted her to superstardom, Twain essentially disowned this album and has not performed any material from it live following the conclusion of her Come on Over Tour in 1999.
-Even during the aforementioned tour only the song "What Made You Say That" was included from the album in her setlist despite her only having three albums of material at the time to draw from.
-In addition, no selections from it were included on her 2004 Greatest Hits album.
-"What Made You Say That" is included on her Netflix documentary companion compilation album Not Just a Girl (The Highlights) released on July 26, 2022.
+Critical reception

+Shania Twain received favorable reviews from critics.
+Rolling Stone gave the album a positive review, noting that although she had a long way to go, "attention must be paid".
+On the other end, Thom Owens of AllMusic gave the album a mixed but mostly negative review, calling it a bland album that even Twain's vocals are "too showy to make any of these mediocre songs stick."